utlib/collections-uoft/docs/documentation/metadata_elements.md

   * If multiple place name use pipes between values.
 For cities and countries use the entire value - i.e. Turkey, Istanbul and not Turkey|Istanbul or Toronto, Ontario and not Toronto|Ontario
   * Note: the placeterm_code value is what will be used as a facet.
 This field is just for keyword search and display."
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/origininfo.html#placeterm](https://www.loc.gov/standards/mods/userguide/origininfo.html#placeterm)
-* **Controlled Vocabulary:** Ideally use values from [https://www.loc.gov/marc/countries/countries_code.html](https://www.loc.gov/marc/countries/countries_code.html) but placeterm_code will help with placeterm standardization for facetting purposes.
+* **Controlled Vocabulary:** Ideally use values from [https://www.loc.gov/marc/countries/countries_code.html](https://www.loc.gov/marc/countries/countries_code.html) but placeterm_code will help with placeterm standardization for faceting purposes.
 * **Obligation:** optional
 * **Repeatable?:** yes